kyclark/tiny_python_projects/README.md

 * tictactoe (\*\*): write a Tic-Tac-Toe game
 * twelve_days_of_christmas (\*\*): produce the "12 Days of Christmas" song
 * war (\*\*): play the War card game

+In addition, there are:

+* appendix: texts on thing like data structures, regular expressions, etc. that are used in different exercises
+* bin: useful programs like `new_py.py`

 # Author